marcotallone/railway-scheduling/README.md

 <!-- RESULTS -->
 ## Results and Scalability Analysis

-The following tables resport the detailed results of the scalability study of the models on randomly generated instances of the scheduling problem with different parameters.\ For more information about the instances parameters used in this study, please refer to the original paper [<a href="#ref1">1</a>] or to the [presentation slides](...).
+The following tables report the detailed results of the scalability study of the models on randomly generated instances of the scheduling problem with different parameters.\
+For more information about the instances parameters used in this study, please refer to the original paper [<a href="#ref1">1</a>] or to the [presentation slides](https://github.com/marcotallone/railway-scheduling).

 - **Model 0**